adam-maj/robotics/README.md

 > [!NOTE]
 >
-> Robotic perception and locomotion still remain somewhat separate from the rest of robotic planning control.
+> Robotic perception and locomotion still remain somewhat separate from the rest of robotic planning and control.
 >
 > Due to the secrecy of the robotics industry, we don't know exactly how these systems are connected into the overall robot, but it's likely that companies are moving toward end-to-end integration across all modules of the robot.